 Traveling for Rehab

 You may live just a couple of blocks from a number of addiction treatment centers in Minnesota.
-Or you–like Heather Menzel–may have to travel far away to a facility for substance abuse.
+Or you–like Heather Menzel–may have to travel far away to a drug rehab in Wyoming or even farther away for substance abuse.
 Traveling for rehab can be empowering; it forces you to physically leave behind dealers, other users, and the environment that fuels your addiction.
 But traveling to a facility for substance abuse can also be costly.
 Fees related to transportation, room, and board can add up.

 Paying for Addiction Treatment